mohdhafeezjohari/ZenCart_Plugin/README.md

 - Download this plugin, Extract/Unzip the files.

-- Upload or copy those file and folder into your X-Cart root folder
+- Upload or copy those file and folder into your cart root folder

 - (Skip this if your cart is not hosted in UNIX environment).
 Please ensure the file permission is correct.
 It's recommended to CHMOD to 644